-The holidays often become a season of excess.
+The holidays are the source of sooooo much excess.
 We buy more food, watch the piles of gifts continuously stream into our homes, and our calendars fill up while our obligations grow exponentially.

 Before you know it, what should be a joyous, relaxing season turns into stress, anxiety, and feelings of inadequacy.

-One way you can simplify your holiday excess is to work on clearing both the visual and mental clutter from your home!
+One way you can simplify your holiday excess is to work on decluttering as much as possible BEFORE the holidays get here.

-Here are 10 areas you can declutter in your home before the holidays to ensure a more pleasant holiday season:
+Here are the 10 best things to declutter in your home before the holiday season:

 One to two weeks before your big holiday events, start working on decluttering your pantry and fridge.